Wondering what is the best way to learn java programming? We have outlined the steps that can help you learn to code Java.

 Hence, instead of paying attention to what the critics of Java have to say, you must focus all your attention on learning the language you picked.

 Step 2: Install Java and Eclipse IDE

-Although, it is very much possible to learn Java simply by installing the Java SDK but the learning curve in this case is bound to be real slow.
+Although, it is very much possible to learn Java simply by installing the Java SDK the learning curve, in this case, is bound to be really slow.
 When Java SDK is combined with an IDE, it provides for an integrated development environment which will take care of all your needs and will help you learn quickly and more effectively.
 And among the different IDEs, Eclipse is undoubtedly the best and can be downloaded for free.

 Steps to install Java SDK